 There are certainly other site options within the functional area, and potentially the much wider area, that have not been sufficiently explored or considered fully.
-The Town Council previously cited the emerging North Woodsford proposals as one such example - SHLAA ref LA/WOOD/oo1.
+As an example the Town Council previously cited the emerging North Woodsford proposals - SHLAA ref LA/WOOD/001.
 Whilst this too was rejected at SHLAA level (as being in a rural location outside the settlement development boundary, with potential highways capacity issue on the wider road network and potential for landscape and visual impacts.
 Affected by a Site of Special Scientific Interest (SSSI)) it does not appear to have been given the same level of consideration as DOR13.